Configure internet proxy for cluster

 --network-proxy-cert-file

-In the Cluster Management Console:
+Using the Cluster Management Console

-Go to Settings > Internet proxy and edit Proxy configuration for a particular data center.
+2. Go to Settings > Internet proxy and edit Proxy configuration for a particular data center.

-Select Connect via proxy and enter proxy server details:
+3. Select Connect via proxy and enter proxy server details:

-Use the Cluster API to set or update the internet proxy configuration of your Managed cluster.
+Use the Cluster API to set or update the internet proxy configuration of your Managed Cluster.

 Yes, Dynatrace supports transparent proxy configuration.